COeXISTENCE-PROJECT/RouteRL/README.md

 env.mutation() # some human agents transition to AV agents

-# Human and AV agents interact with the environment using a random policy
+# Human and AV agents interact with the environment and AVs are using a random policy
 for episode in range(episodes):
     print(f"\nStarting episode {episode + 1}")
     env.reset()